JaykeBird/ssui/README.md

 using SolidShineUi;
 ```

+You can use just the one control you needed, or you can rebuild existing UIs or design fully new UIs with the Solid Shine UI controls.
+You can use these alongside the standard WPF controls with no issues or changes in their behavior.

+Each window and control in Solid Shine UI includes a ColorScheme property, but if you don't want to use that, you can modify each control's appearance using the various brush properties.
+If you want to use the ColorScheme property to make it easy to set a consistent appearance for all these controls at once, continue to the next section.

+You can use the SsuiSample app included here as an example to get started with or to see the capabilities of the library.

+Documentation is available on [the wiki here on GitHub](https://github.com/JaykeBird/ssui/wiki).

+### Adding/using a ColorScheme

-It's also recommended that you set up a ColorScheme for your app, that all the windows and controls can access.
-Each window and control class below includes a ColorScheme property, which can also be bound.
+It's recommended that you set up a ColorScheme for your app, that all the windows and controls can access.
+Each window and control class in Solid Shine UI includes a ColorScheme property, which can also be used via WPF binding.

 For example, the way I recommend doing so is starting with placing a static ColorScheme class in your App.xaml.cs file:

 ```csharp
     public static ColorScheme ColorScheme { get; set; } = new ColorScheme(Colors.Green);
 ```

+You can create a ColorScheme based upon any base color you want to use (such as your app's branding color), or you can use `ColorScheme.CreateLightTheme()` or `ColorScheme.CreateDarkTheme()` for more standard light or dark themes.
+High-contrast color schemes are also built-in.
+You can create a custom ColorScheme from scratch too.

 Then, if you use a FlatWindow (rather than the standard WPF Window), you can set it up with the color scheme as below: